-Student Attendance
+Student Attendance (Policy FEB)

-Policy FEB

 Teachers and staff should be familiar with the district's policies and procedures for attendance accounting.
 These procedures require minor students to have parental consent before they are allowed to leave campus.
 When absent from school, the student upon returning to school, must bring a note signed by the parent that describes the reason for the absence.
 These requirements are addressed in campus training and in the student handbook.
 Contact the campus principal for additional information.
+See Truancy Plan

-Bullying
+Bullying (Policy FFI)

-Policy FFI

 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyber bullying, to campus administration.
-The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:
+All employees are required to report student complaints of bullying, including cyber bullying, to campus administrators.
+The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below: FFI (Local) policy.

-FFI(Local) policy.
 See policy on-line at www.rungeisd.org.

-Hazing
+Hazing (Policy FNCC)

-Policy FNCC

 Students must have prior approval from the principal or designee for any type of "initiation rites" of a school club or organization.
 While most initiation rites are permissible, engaging in or permitting "hazing" is a criminal offense.
-Any teacher, administrator, or employee who observes a student engaged in any form of hazing, who has reason to know or suspect that a to the designated campus administrator.
+Any teacher, administrator, or employee who observes a student engaged in any form of hazing, which has reason to know or suspect that a student intends to engage in hazing, or has engaged in hazing must report that fact or suspicion to the designated campus administrator.